Godmindfamily, Chapter 5

 Almost everyone has some degree of anxiety, but there is a ‘healthy/normal’ level where it isn’t causing problems, which shouldn’t be unnecessarily pathologized or blown out of proportion, due to the risk of nocebo effects.
 The main thing is not to let anxiety hijack the ego.

-Kerr and Bowen saw educational attainment as a key marker of differentiation of self, but in the 21st century UK and US at least, university has been (correctly) regarded as an infantilising bubble peddling largely useless degrees, that protects people from contact with the real world.
+Kerr and Bowen saw educational attainment as a key marker of differentiation of self, but in the 21st century UK and US at least, university has been (correctly) regarded as an ivory tower selling largely useless degrees, that keeps people from contact with the real world.
 So there are some issues with the definition.
-I have degrees, but as readers of The Mind Solution will know, I am not particularly proud of them and do not see them as a marker of superior differentiation.

-Of course, it is unlikely that your lazy cousin Xander who lives with his mom and plays videogames all day would have no anxiety problem, but it is possible, if he deeply expected not to have significant anxiety.
-If however Xander goes around expecting to get anxious because he lives with his mom, due to something he read or was told – he will definitely be anxious.
-Likewise, if he expects to smoke or have some other dysfunction as a result of his family situation, he will smoke.
+Of course, it is unlikely that your lazy cousin Xander who lives with his mother and plays videogames all day would have no anxiety problem, but it is possible, if he deeply expected not to have significant anxiety.
+If however Xander goes around expecting to get anxious because he lives with his mother, due to something he read or was told – he will definitely be anxious.
+Likewise, if he expects to smoke or have some other dysfunction as a result of his family situation, he will experience that problem.

 Adults who live with their parents tend to have low differentiation because they have a lifestyle that is correlated (albeit imperfectly) with emotional fusion, a fear of responsibility and romantic love and limiting beliefs about what it is possible for them to do.
 Of course, there are exceptions.
 An adult who lives with his or her parents can be better differentiated than a married parent, provided the former is able to control their emotions.
 Murray Bowen noted how difficult it was to maintain self when staying with one’s parents, and how easy it was to slip back into old patterns – accordingly, someone who can avoid fusion while living with their parents would find it easier to maintain high SD with a partner.
 The family of origin is the ideal training ground for SD.